Exporting table linen of natural fibres to Europe

 For more information, see our study about buyer requirements for Home Decoration & Home Textiles.

 The market channels and segments for table linen do not differ significantly from the sector in general.
-See our study about market channels and segments for Home Decoration & Home Textiles for a general overview.

 Table linen from natural fibres can be found in a wide variety of stores, ranging from low-end discounters to more high-end retailers.
 A lot of shops that are not specialised in home textiles also sell table linen, since it is popular as a gift, or to complement the rest of their range.
 Think for instance of gift shops, garden centres (outdoor kitchen or barbeque) and especially supermarkets.